-- Spend time in the company of the various tribes of Nagaland and Arunachal Pradesh
+- Gain a unique insight into the charismatic tribes of Nagaland and Arunachal Pradesh

 - Journey through breath-taking landscapes, from mountain passes to riverbeds

-This is undeniably last frontier country and some of the wildest land in India.
-Travel through Arunachal Pradesh and Nagaland, discover regions of India engulfed in mystery, inhabited by vibrant and zealous people, and journey through landscapes vast and largely explored.
+Arunachal Pradesh and Nagaland are India’s last frontiers and are home to a way of life that is fast disappearing.
+As you travel through these regions, discover regions of India engulfed in mystery, inhabited by vibrant and zealous people, and journey through landscapes vast and largely explored.

 Begin your journey in Arunachal Pradesh, known as ‘the land of dawn-lit mountains’.
 A land of supreme natural beauty and rich ancient traditions.
 This region of India feels like an entire world of its own.
 Nine large Himalayan rivers flow through this area, on their course to the plains of Assam, and each of these form spectacular valleys inhabited by a variety of fascinating tribes.
 This pioneering journey continues, via Assam, into the state of Nagaland.
 Among other tribes, Nagaland is home to the fierce Konyak warrior tribe who’s facial tattooing and recent history of headhunting make them an extraordinary people to spend time with.
 Warm and welcoming they will invite us into their homes and meeting halls – an opportunity that will soon vanish as most of these former headhunters are in their seventies.

 As with our other Pioneering Group Tours, this trip will be accompanied by one of the Steppes’ team.
 This not only means that a friendly face will be there at all times – willing to help out and deal with any issues that might arise – but it also gives us the chance to explore a destination that is just as new for us as it is for you.